Caitlin E. Stobie

 - the inaugural Northern Network for Medical Humanities Research (NNMHR) Congress at Durham University (2017);

-Resarch interests: Posthumanism, new materialism; critical animal studies; literature and biology; postcolonial ecocriticism.
+Posthumanism, new materialism; literature and biology; critical animal studies; medical humanities; ecocriticism.

 - MA Critical Theory